j-moses/tic-tac-toe/README.md

 # Tic-Tac-Toe
-An object oriented implementation of Tic-Tac-Toe (with a naive AI player algorithm)
+An object oriented implementation of tic-tac-toe (with a naive AI player algorithm)